bokkypoobah/FixedSupplyTokenFactory/README.md

 Deploy a new token contract.
 The account executing this function will be assigned as the owner of the new token contract.
 The entire `totalSupply` is minted for the token contract owner.

+A fee in ethers may also be payable for the successful execution of this function.
+See [minimumFee](#minimumFee).

 #### Parameters

 * `string symbol` - Symbol, e.g., 'MYT'